-Forested ravines are habitat areas of interest in the Senachwine Creek watershed.
-This ravine area also includes forests on interfluves, slopes, terraces, and riparian areas along Senachwine Creek, Little Senachwine Creek, and a host of other smaller tributaries.
-Forested ravines are management opportunities areas where both economic and ecological needs can be balanced.
-Managers of ravine areas can selectively harvest non-native and invasive woody species to open crown patches, allow sunlight to penetrate and the ground forest layer to flourish.
-Such practices improve overall forest structure, while simultaneously providing lumber for sale.

 [Figures 44, 45, 46, 47 and 48]

 Address T&E criteria from Table 1

 Discuss threats to Ecological integrity (per Table 1)

 b.
 Wetlands

 Soils classed as “hydric” have properties that show they are, or were once, wetlands.
 Figure 49 shows soil map units within the watershed that are considered to have hydric properties throughout (Soil Survey Staff, 2005a, 2005b).
 These areas have potential for wetland recreation or restoration to achieve ecosystem restoration goals, including sediment runoff reduction, improved wetland quality, and flood control.
 Hydric soils cover about 14% of the watershed and range in size from 0.04 to 640 acres, although the median size is 5.8 acres.
 Peoria County also has soil map units with small inclusions of hydric soils, less than 0.3 acres each, and thus are assumed to be unlikely sites for wetland projects.